feesh8/competitive-programming/README.md

 ## Description

-The purpose of this repository is to demonstrate my skills in algorithmic problem solving and implementation.
+Solving these problems was a preparation for SWERC 2022-2023 in Milan.
 Each folder corresponds to a specific problem and contains the source code of my solution.